Joserra13/automated-aquarium/docs/firebase.md

 }
 ```

-### Write values to the database
+### Writing Data to the Database

-To write values to the database, you need to make a POST request to the Firestore endpoint.
-Make sure to include the **idToken** in the Authorization header as a Bearer Token.
+To write data, send a POST request to the Firestore endpoint.
+Ensure the **idToken** is included in the Authorization header as a Bearer Token.
 Refer to the [official documentation](https://firebase.google.com/docs/firestore/reference/rest/v1/projects.databases.documents/commit?authuser=2) for details on the request format and required fields.

 ![Write values](../docs/graphics/Firebase9.png)

-See body:
+Example request body:

 ```json
 {